Arij-AYED/Chatbot-AI/README.md

 ### Features

-->Voice input & output — talk to the bot like a real assistant ->Text feedback in the console
++Voice input & output — talk to the bot like a real assistant +Text feedback in the console
-->Context-aware responses using Gemini 1.5 Flash ->Fast, lightweight, and easy to run
++Context-aware responses using Gemini 1.5 Flash
++Fast, lightweight, and easy to run
-->Secure API key stored in environment variables
++Secure API key stored in environment variables

 ### Error handling for speech recognition or network issues